um-grex/grex-docs/content/english/connecting/data-transfer/globus.md

 ## Introduction
 ---

 [Globus](https://docs.globus.org/) is a service for fast, reliable, secure file transfer.
-Designed specifically for researchers, Globus has an easy-to-use interface with background monitoring features that automate the management of file transfers between any two resources, whether they are on supercomputing facility, a campus cluster, lab server, desktop or laptop.
+Designed specifically for researchers, Globus has an easy-to-use interface with background monitoring features that automate the management of file transfers between any two resources, whether they are on a supercomputing facility, a campus cluster, lab server, desktop or laptop.
 Globus improves transfer performance over other file transfer tools, like rsync, scp, and sftp, by automatically tuning transfer settings, restarting interrupted transfers, and checking file integrity.

 > Globus transfers data between any two so-called “Globus endpoints” or “Data Collections”.
 Since the data can reside across different organizations, Globus provides a way to manage and link “identities” between these organizations to facilitate data transfers and data sharing.